 POAH’s investors and lenders have included Bank of America, Boston Capital, Citibank, Enterprise, JP Morgan Chase, Massachusetts Housing Investment Corporation, National Equity Fund, National Affordable Housing Trust, Prudential, PNC, TD Bank, Housing Finance Agencies in 9 states and the District of Columbia, and many others.

-National Organizations: POAH is actively involved with a range of national housing organizations who provide public policy advocacy, training, and technical assistance.
+National Organizations: POAH is actively involved with a range of national housing organizations who provide opportunities for peer collaboration, public policy advocacy, and more.

-POAH’s national affiliations include Stewards of Affordable Housing for the Future, Housing Partnership Network, National Housing and Rehabilitation Association, National Leased Housing Association, National Housing Trust, and others.
+POAH’s national affiliations include Stewards of Affordable Housing for the Future, Housing Partnership Network, National Housing Conference, National Housing and Rehabilitation Association, National Leased Housing Association, and others.